Pricing Feature Matrix

 Common Questions

-Q: How much does GitBook actually cost for a mid-sized team?
+Q: How much does GitBook cost for a team with multiple documentation sites?

-Q: Is there a better alternative to both Document360 and GitBook?
+Q: Is there a better alternative to both Document360 and GitBook for teams with transparent pricing?

 Start creating professional documentation that your users will love